-Philip D Grove, Head of Maritime Aviation, Plymouth University, at Britannia Royal Naval College, Dartmouth
+Philip D Grove, Head of Maritime Aviation, University of Plymouth, at Britannia Royal Naval College, Dartmouth

 Born and educated in Wales, Philip D Grove has taught Strategic Studies at BRNC since January 1993.

 Principal research interests are naval aviation, technology and doctrine, and its impact upon government policy.
 He has contributed to over ten publications including: The Sea War (with Mark Grove & Alastair Finlan) (Osprey, 2002); The Battle of Midway (Brassey’s, 2004); The Lofoton and Vaagso Raids, in Tristan Lovering ed., A Collected History of Amphibious Operations (Seaforth 2007); Turning the Tide: The Battles of Coral Sea and Midway (University of Plymouth, 2013) and most recently (with Duncan Redford) The Royal Navy: A History Since 1900 (I B Tauris, 2014).
 Currently he is working on a number of naval air power publications and a further volume for I B Tauris (2016 publication).